-The most common route goes from Travers Lake to McManus Lake, both of which have an excellent place to put in and take out canoes.
+The most common route goes from Travers Lake to McManus Lake, both of which have excellent places to put in and take out canoes.
 The route is 49 km in length, with a mix of lake paddling, Class I and Class II rapids, and strong swifts.

 Here is what we did: